What You Should Know

-Lactarius Sanguifluus is a species of fungus in the family Russulaceae.
+Lactarius sanguifluus is a species of fungus in the family Russulaceae.
 It is a medium-sized to rather large species, associated exclusively with pines and exuding a vinaceous red latex when cut.
-The fruit bodies have convex, orange to grey-pinkish caps with a central depression and slightly incurved margins (when young).
+The fruit bodies have convex, orange to gray-pinkish caps with a central depression and slightly incurved margins (when young).

 First described from France in 1811, the species was given its current name by Elias Fries in 1838 when he transferred it to Lactarius.
 Found in Asia, Mediterranean Africa, and Europe, fruit bodies (mushrooms) grow scattered or in groups on the ground under conifers, especially Douglas fir.

 When bruised or cut, the fruit bodies ooze a blood-red to purple latex that slowly turns greenish upon exposure to air.

 The fruit bodies of Lactarius sanguifluus are edible, and choice.
 This was noted by Paulet in his original description of the species, who wrote: "This fungus is highly prized for use by those who are acquainted with it, it keeps well: I kept them for a whole year, it hardens without spoiling, then it takes on a taste of morels.
 The best way to eat is to cook it in the frying pan or on the grill with oil or butter & salt: it does not take long to cook".

 The mushrooms are sold in rural markets in France, Spain, Turkey, and Yunnan Province, China.
 They are also collected by locals in the upper valley of the Serchio River in central Italy.

 In Spain, where the mushroom is esteemed as a culinary delicacy in Catalan cuisine, it is known as níscalos (in Spanish) or rovelló (in Catalan).